 The characteristics of Baltimore households have changed significantly since 1940.
-The number and size of City households decreased over the last five decades.
+The number and size of City households decreased over the last five decades (Chart X.1).
 In 2000, the average household size was 2.42 people compared to 3.41 people in 1950, which reflects a dramatic change in the composition of city households.
-In 2000, only 27 percent of households were headed by married couples compared to a vast majority in 1940.
-Today, a majority of households are either headed by a single parent or contain a single person.
+In 2000, only 27 percent of households were headed by married couples compared to a vast majority in 1940 (chart X.3).
+Today, a majority of households are either headed by a single parent or contain a single person, as indicated in chart X.4.